Wednesday, January 28, 2026

 She reportedly hopped into a commercial vehicle and a taxi in an attempt to flee.
 A good Samaritan on a motorbike assisted the police in tracking her down, and she was eventually re-arrested.

-Earlier, the prosecution withdrew a third charge of causing unlawful damage to the property of the COP Whistler Barracks Worship Centre after Mawuena offered an explanation and the court entered a not guilty plea on that count.
+Earlier, the prosecution withdrew a third charge of causing unlawful damage to the property of the COP Whistler Barracks Worship Centre after Mawuena explained, and the court entered a not guilty plea on that count.

 The complainant, Ebenezer Oppong Aboagye, an elder of the church, testified that the accused was seen on May 15, 2025, at about 8:30 am, carrying the Hisense UHD 4K 50-inch TV with the church’s inscription on the box.

-She was intercepted by military personnel who handed her over to the Military Police after her explanation raised suspicions.
+She was intercepted by military personnel who handed her over to the Military Police after her explanation raised suspicions of theft at the military barracks.

 During interrogation, Mawuena confessed to stealing the television from an office inside the church auditorium.